BlckHawker/Mentor-Schedule-Maker/to-do.md

 - [x] Have a checkbox that will force every mentor to get at least one shift (initially on)
     - [x] If there are more than 40 mentors, show an error saying that it's not possible (assuming there is at max one mentor per shift)
 - [ ] Fix the "syntax" errors
-- [.]
-Add threading (or make generateSchedules an async function) so a timer of how long generation is has been appears (along with how many schedules have been found)
+- [x] Add threading (or make generateSchedules an async function) so a timer of how long generation is has been appears (along with how many schedules have been found)
 - [x] Refactor Generate Schedules into a recursive method
 - [x] Refactor getDayShifts
     - [x] make the nested for loops a recursive method
         - [x] remove any day possibilities where people are working more than the max amount of shifts (make removeMaxHoursExceededDays redundant)
 - [ ] Make warning text red
-- [ ] Possibly make warning text at the top of the screen
+- [ ] Possibly move warning text to the top of the screen
+- [ ] Have a parameter that will allow at most X mentors on one shift (internal max will be 3)
+    - [ ] Make it so 1 - 3 mentors can work one shift
+    - [ ] Add multiple filter dropdowns per shift depending on X

+### View Saved Schedules (Kovu)
+- [ ] Loads schedules from local storage
+- [ ] Show X schedules at a time, and have a next / previous button to see other schedules
+- [ ] Make people have color codes
+    - [ ] Have each person have their own color from a list of colors (max 120)
+- [ ] Have a button that will download a schedule to PDF
+- [ ] Have filters (similar to generation) to show schedules that meet said filters